Beloin/Beloin/README.md

 # Projects

-My main goal is become a really good low-level engineer, focus on C language, Shell Script, Embedded Engineering and OS perks.
+My main goal is become a really good low-level engineer, focus on C/C++ language, Shell Script, Firmware and Kernel Engineering and OS perks.
 I will list a few of my projects below.

 ## C Based projects